-(2004).
-Innovations are orthogonalized, for example, by applying the Cholesky decomposition to the covariance matrix of the residuals $\Sigma = \tilde{A}\tilde{A}'$, assuming there is a linear mapping between the innovations and the structural shocks.
+composition to the covariance matrix of the residuals $\Sigma = \tilde{A}\tilde{A}'$, assuming there is a linear mapping between the innovations and the structural shocks.
 The unanticipated productivity shock is the only shock affecting TFP on impact.
 The news shock is then identified as the shock that has no impact effect on TFP and that, in adition to the unanticipated productivity shock, influences TFP the most in the medium-run.
 More precisely, it is the shock which explains the largest share of the TFP's FEV at some specified horizon H. We set H equal to 40 quarters (i.e. 10 years).
 We choose this specific horizon as we believe that shorter horizons are prone to ignore news on important and large technological innovations that need at least a decade to seriously influence total factor productivity.
-On the other hand, longer horizons might ignore shorter-run news as they only consider news shocks that turn out to be true in the long-run.
-We define the entire space of permissible impact matrices as $\tilde{A}D$, where D is a $m \times m$ orthonormal rotation matrix (DD' = I).
+On the other hand, longer horizons might ignore shorter-run news as they only consider news shocks that turn out to be true in the long-run.16 We define the entire space of permissible impact matrices as $\tilde{A}D$, where D is a $k \times k$ orthonormal rotation matrix $(DD' = I).^{17}$